AppyPrinciplesGetting started

 -vv similar to -v, must with even more *v*erbosity.

--d, --dry-run in the context of a replacement, if this option is
+-d, --dry-run in the context of a replacement, if this option is set, no

-about what replacements would have been performed
+replacements would have been performed without this

-without this option.
+option.

--c, --in-content if unset, the find/replace process will only apply to
+-c, --in-content if unset, the find/replace process will only apply to the

 -s, --as-string by default, keyword is interpreted as a regular

 expression.
-If you want it to be a plain *s*tring
+If you want it to be a plain *s*tring instead,

-instead, set this option.
+set this option.

 -n, --nice if set in conjunction with -v or -vv, changes (being